Charleston Pond Tour

-The 2018 pond tour is scheduled for May 5, 2018, from 9am to 5pm.
+The 2018 pond tour is TBD around May 2018, from 9am to 5pm.
 There are many beautiful ponds on tour.
 Start at any pond and go at your own pace.

 The tour cost $5 per adult, kids are free.
 Tickets will be available on the web site 3 weeks prior to the tour.
 Your ticket will include a list of the ponds on display.
 We will group the ponds by area to help you with your travels.

 Tour participants will see various sizes and shapes of ponds.
 Some ponds are professionally built; others were created by homeowners.

 Ponds and gardens are landscaped with a variety of trees, bushes, perennial plants, herb gardens, shade and sunny gardens, grasses, bridges, unusual stones, sculptures, waterwheels and stepping stones.